wggRobotic/.github/profile/README.md

 Our current projects:

 - **[QUAC - Crawler](https://github.com/wggRobotic/Team-Docs/wiki/Quac-%E2%80%93-All-Terrain-Crawler)** <br>
   Quac (Quad-Wheel All-Terrain Crawler) is our new all-terrain robot platform for the RoboCup RMRC league.
-In case of **Robocup Incheon 2026** we plan to participate with this robot.
+We participate with tis robot at **RoboCup 2026 Incheon**.

 - **[Idefix – Quadruped Robo Dog](https://github.com/wggRobotic/Team-Docs/wiki/Idefix-%E2%80%93-Quadruped-Robo-Dog)**
   A four-legged robot dog inspired by Spot and SpotMicro, fully redesigned with new servos and mechanics.